ssasoglu/blog-source/source/_posts/til.md

 - commandline
 ---

-# Today I Learned (TIL)
+## Today I Learned (TIL)

 I want to start a new series where I want to share with you:

-* Tools that I use almost everyday that makes me more productive,
+* Tools that I use almost everyday that make me more productive,
-* Tasks that caused me to scratch my head during the day.
+* Tasks/Challenges that caused me to scratch my head during the day.

 I hope they will be helpful to you as well.